 Places to Stay

-If you’re interested in staying close by while visiting Cave of the Mounds, here are a couple places we suggest.
+If you're interested in staying by Wisconsin points of interest while visiting Cave of the Mounds, here are a couple of places we suggest.

 The Sunnvia Inn is a small, local bed & breakfast in a beautifully restored 19030 Victorian Four Square home.
 It is one block off Main Street Mount Horeb.
 The Inn’s name “Sunnvia” is inspired from Mount Horeb’s Norwegian heritage.
 Sunniva roughly translates to ‘sun gift’ or ‘gift of sun.’

 (8 minutes / 4.2 miles from Cave of the Mounds)

 Deer Valley Lodge is a four-story hotel with a variety of rooms available.
 What makes this hotel unique is the custom designed hand-made furniture, themed suites, antler sconces, and trim.
 Deer Valley Lodge also has it’s own Indoor Waterpark!

 (9 minutes / 6.4 miles from Cave of the Mounds)

 House on the Rock Inn

 House on the Rock Inn is a great place for the family to stay.
 It has an indoor pool and spa.
 The play pool features a 45-foot-long submarine.
 This Inn is close to both Cave of the Mounds and House on the Rock.
 It is a great addition to a trip to Southwest Wisconsin.